Raku/doc/README.md

 ## Install p6doc

-This module is available via the Perl 6 module ecosystem.
+This module is available via the Raku module ecosystem.
 Use:

     $ zef install p6doc